filkat34/filkat34/README.md

 Web Developer | PHP & TypeScript | Building scalable web applications

 ## About me
-Software developer in training, focused on web and mobile programming.
+Software developer focused on web and mobile programming.
 Former educator with a PhD in Comparative Literature and a background in Cognitive Science and Translation.
 Passionate about building scalable backend systems and intuitive user interfaces, especially in EdTech.

 ## Core skills
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)